MaheshBabu11/http-client-plus/README.md

 5) Run the request manually from the editor (Ctrl+Enter)

 Notes
-- Requests are saved under: `<project>/http-client-plus/requests` by default, or to a custom folder if provided
+- Requests are saved under: `<project>/http-client-plus/collections` by default, or to a custom folder if provided
 - Each request is a standard `.http` file; you can edit and run it anytime from the editor

-Next Steps (optional)
-- Environment selector and variable injection ({{host}})
-- GraphQL support and body editors for XML/form-encoded
-- Persist UI state and request collections tree
-- Embedded response viewer